 Lynda’s roots at Legacy are deeply rooted and the families that meet her through PreK and the admissions process immediately feel her passion for what happens within our walls.
 First as a student herself, then a parent, then an employee in 2005, Lynda has experiences that speak to almost every situation.

 “I work at Legacy because I love God and I love people.
-As a teacher, my students may not remember everything I told them, but I want them to remember how I made them feel – loved!
+As a teacher, I knew my students would not remember everything I taught them, but I wanted them to remember how I made them feel – loved!
+As PreK Director, I still feel that way.
 I always tell the families of my students that once they are a part of my program, they are always a part of my heart.
 As an Admissions Director, I want people to see that Legacy is different, that we are a family who truly love each other and want to honor God in all that we do.
-I want to invest time building relationships with people as we build the Legacy community – and God’s kingdom.”
+I want to invest time building relationships with people as we build the Legacy community – and God’s kingdom.